Websites: past and present

 The World Wide Web has changed dramatically since the first web page went online in 1991.
-From primitive text documents through flashy colour explosions to the modern websites of today, the website has finally found a balance between content and design, and is now ready for the future.
+From primitive text documents through flashy color explosions to the modern websites of today, the website has finally found a balance between content and design, and is now ready for the days to come.

-Although it’s impossible to predict the future, the trend is fairly clear for where we’re headed next: The ascent of mobile, progressive web apps, omnichannel demand, and headless and hybrid CMS tells us a story of digital experiences with rich functionality in any channel, whether it be smart phones, tablets, wearables, IoT, digital signage, or the classical website.
+Although it’s impossible to predict the future, the trend is fairly clear for where we’re headed next: The ascent of mobile, progressive web apps, omnichannel demand, and headless CMS and powerful front-end frameworks tells us a story of digital experiences with rich functionality in any channel, whether it be smart phones, tablets, wearables, IoT, digital signage, or the classical website.

 We’ve had an exciting 30 years of web development—and it will be exciting to see what the next 30 years will bring.